NewteqDeveloper/elevator-saga/README.md

 Challenge layout will be the following:
 * People to transport
-* Complete in under "number of seconds"
+* Complete in /under/ "number of seconds"
 * Across how many floors
 * Number of elevators in the challenge